 Police oppression and violence forced travellers, Spiral Tribe and other sound systems out to the newly established EU and around the world, where they took their buses and sound systems on the road, inspiring a generation of local youth to create utopias of their own, including the enormous ‘Teknivals’.
 DiY meanwhile headed for San Francisco, connecting with the remnants of the merry prankster generation.

 Free Party: A Folk History is a 5 act journey through those times to the present day.
-There is a huge and tested appetite for this story.
-Recently a taster was watched by 12k people in a day.
-Spiral Tribe alone have over 125k social followers around the globe.

 The film is a unique look at how a pre-internet radical unifying youth culture exploded entirely through word of mouth and outside of the commercial mainstream and how that creative and radical energy is seeing a huge resurgence in the challenging political times we are in.